godotengine/godot-docs/classes/class_translation.rst

 **Inherited By:** :ref:`OptimizedTranslation<class_OptimizedTranslation>`

-Language Translation.
+A language translation that maps a collection of strings to their individual translations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Translations are resources that can be loaded and unloaded on demand.
-They map a string to another string.
+**Translation**\ s are resources that can be loaded and unloaded on demand.
+They map a collection of strings to their individual translations, and they also provide convenience methods for pluralization.

 .. rst-class:: classref-introduction-group